fabianoo/ifood-backend-score-test/SYSTEM_OVERVIEW.md

 This approach was tested as a POC and now runs processing up to 300 messages per seconds with one instance of the java application running with 1.5GB of heap memory in a single core processor.

+Every five minutes theres a rectifier that runs and recalculates the scores' values.
+This is needed because the high concurrency can cause some *race condition* situation in Mongo when calculating scores.
+This do not happen with *Relevance* entities because I create just one document per order and activated the transactional capability of Mongo (this is possible just for a single  document scenario).

 ## What Could Be Better

 Due to other commitments and reasons beyond my control, the time window was really short these days.
 Accordingly, as always, there is a lot to improve.
 Down below, I list the 2 major improvements that I think are imperative:

-- The application **MUST** have way more unit and integration tests (with embedded Mongo and ActiveMQ)
+- The application **MUST** have way more unit and integration tests (with embedded Mongo and ActiveMQ, as showed in the two examples inside the application test suite)
 - In order to scale horizontally with more efficiency, I should split the application by responsibility:
     * One for serving the rest API's
     * Another to process the data